mongodb/mongo-hadoop/README.md

 The mongo-hadoop connector currently supports the following versions of hadoop:  0.23, 1.0, 1.1, 2.2, 2.3, 2.4,
 and CDH 4 abd 5.
 The default build version will build against the last Apache Hadoop (currently 2.4).
-If you would like to build against a specific version of Hadoop you simply need to pass `-Phadoop_version=<your version>` to gradlew when building.
+If you would like to build against a specific version of Hadoop you simply need to pass `-PclusterVersion=<your version>` to gradlew when building.

 Run `./gradlew jar` to build the jars.
 The jars will be placed in to `build/libs` for each module.  e.g. for the core module, it will be generated in the `core/build/libs` directory.